 The Coast Mountains in the Sea to Sky Corridor are home to some of the highest levels of snowfall anywhere in North America.

 While Whistler tends to receive most of the hype, you shouldn’t sleep on the sheer wealth of things to do in winter provided by the Sea to Sky Gondola.

 The area and surrounding trails are open year-round – counting five machine-groomed trails and a tubing park.

 Try Out Snowshoeing

 Guess what the world’s fastest-growing outdoor Winter sport is.

 It’s not skiing.

-Snowshoeing allows you to be one with nature in the midst of a pristine alpine environment.
+Snowshoeing allows you to be one with nature amid a pristine alpine environment.
 And it’s also one of the best calorie burners out there.

-The area’s variable terrain presents a wide cross-section of snow shoeing opportunities for visitors of all ages and experience.
+The area’s variable terrain presents a wide cross-section of snowshoeing opportunities for visitors of all ages and experiences.